-Launching this website in Spring 2020 would not have been possible without the collaboration and dedication of teacher volunteers throughout our region, who took on this work in addition to their own teaching responsibilities.
+Launching this website would not have been possible without the collaboration and dedication of teacher volunteers throughout our region, who took on this work in addition to their own teaching responsibilities.
 Our thanks to the many professionals from our component districts:

 - Albany City